junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-23-SPN-Migratory-locust.md

 Cas exhales quietly.
 "Oh."

 Dean glances at him.
-"Care to give some tip to the clueless here?"
+"Care to give some tips to the clueless here?"

 "Balthazar," Cas lets out a single name.
 That's all the tip Dean needs.

 "That case with the staff of Moses."
-He too remembers.
+He too remembers now.
 "That's there?
 Pennsylvania?
 I don't even remember."

-"Yep, that's same small town."
+"Yep, that same small town."
 Sam nods at his laptop screen.
 "Must be those same locust crawling out of that cop's brain and start flying around."

 "Jesus," Dean sighs deeply.
 "We solved that case back then.
 Who'd know we'll have to fix those locusts too?"